-Light Mini Filo Quiches are fun and easy, made with eggs, leeks and gruyere cheese and to make them extra crispy a shell of filo/phyllo pastry.
+Light Mini Filo Quiches are fun and easy!
+Made with eggs, leeks and Gruyere cheese and to make them extra crispy a shell of filo/phyllo pastry.

-To serve with…
+To Serve with…

 Not a fan of gruyere cheese?
-No worries, use whatever cheese you prefer, I would suggest parmesan, cheddar, emmental or even goat cheese if you want to make it lactose-free.
-If you are an avid carnivore, add a few bits of bacon in there or if leeks doesn’t turn you on, swap them for French shallots.
+No worries, use whatever cheese you prefer, I would suggest parmesan, cheddar, Emmental or even goat cheese if you want to make it lactose-free.
+If you are an avid carnivore, add a few bits of bacon in there or if leeks don’t turn you on, swap them for French shallots.
 Finally, I leave you with some other versions of mini quiches I’ve done on The FoodOlic Blog for inspiration:

 - Beetroot and Goat Cheese Mini Quiches

 So… let’s make those cheesy mini leek quiches going!

 - 100 ml vegetable broth (or chicken broth (needs to be cold))

 - 80 g gruyere cheese (or aged cheddar)

 - 3 leeks (cut on length to clean properly and chopped finely)